carot264/Week-1-Project-Instagram-Photo-Viewer/README.md

 Describe any challenges encountered while building the app.

+- I encountered many obstacles about solving some errors when I used some libraries and it made my app crash.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing